rrra/www/content/post/2021/be-a-part-of-the-2021-ndxpedition.md

 In their announcement published in the SKCC
 [March 2021 Rag Chew](https://www.skccgroup.com/member_services/newsletter/issues/202103_Rag_Chew.pdf)
-newsletter, the DXpedition organizers state:
+newsletter, the Expedition organizers state:

 >We will try to keep operating as much as possible and may even do a bit of FT8 for those needing ND.
 Keep an eye out on the